appunni-m/budgeauto/README.md

         ```
     *   The script should automatically open a web browser window.
     *   Log in to the Google Account you specified in `.env`.
-    *   Review the requested permissions (Gmail read-only, Sheets read/write) and grant access.
+    *   Review the requested permissions (Gmail read-only, Sheets read/write, Drive) and grant access.
     *   Upon successful authorization, the script will create a `token.json` file (or similar, depending on the library used) in the project directory.
 This file stores your authorization credentials securely, so you won't need to re-authenticate each time you run the script.

 ## Usage